aquarius20th/bdsatish.github.io/_posts/2014-12-28-Debain-Binary-Packaging.md

 not GPG-signed.
 Therefore, these packages cannot be officially included in APT repos.
 It is recommended to use ``dh_make`` and ``dpkg-buildpackage`` instead.

+Debian packaging has **too many** tools which do somewhat similar tasks.
+An oveview of some commonly used tools is [here][tools].
+No wonder Debian packaging is so complicated compared to Arch or Fedora.

 [wiki]: http://www.emacswiki.org/emacs/EmacsSnapshotAndDebian
 [faq]: https://www.debian.org/doc/manuals/debian-faq/ch-pkg_basics.en.html#s-pkgname